 The 80s had it all.
-Tie-die, neon, synth pop, hair metal and eurodisco and, for the first time, exercise became a thing for everyone.
-Joggers pounded pavement while road biking, mountain biking, marathons and triathlons hit the mainstream.
+Tie-die, neon, synth pop, hair metal and eurodisco and, for the first time, exercise became a thing.
+Joggers pounded pavement while road biking, mountain biking, marathons and triathlons went mainstream.
 Here, sports nutrition was born.
 Sport has come a long way since, yet ordinary sports nutrition is still stuck in its leggings listening to Culture Club on its Walkman...

 Brace yourselves because it's time for some sports nutrition history.

 The first ever energy gel was released in 1987.
 Called the Leppin Squeezy, it was co-developed by legendary sports scientist Tim Noakes and contained two carbohydrates for energy - maltodextrin and dextrose.

 The theory, as detailed by Noakes in his seminal book 'Lore of Running' was that carbohydrates were our main fuel source during endurance effort, and therefore loading up on them before running, and getting plenty in during running was the way to go.

 By the early '90s, sports nutrition was big business and 'innovation' followed.
 What sort of innovation?
 It was truly incredible.
 The dextrose ( a sugar) in energy gels and drink powders was swapped for fructose (another sugar).

 Oh.
 Was that all?

 The basic recipe for energy gels and powders then became 'maltodextrin + fructose'.
 It hasn't changed since

 Claims, marketing, celebrity endorsement and many 1000s of pages of 'science' have poured forth from the ordinary sports nutrition industry in this time.